Kristin Lavransdatter, an enormous novel, provided me with an avenue of escape long ago.

 I remember the fall day I let go and drifted off.

-Piles of vivid red, gold and dull brown leaves needed to be raked in our Connecticut yard.
+Piles of vivid red, gold, and dull brown leaves needed to be raked in our Connecticut yard.
 Pumpkins and carrots needed to be plucked from the garden.
-Diapers needed to be changed, clothes washed, bills paid.
+Diapers needed to be changed, clothes washed, and bills paid.

 I just couldn’t do it anymore.